gidmp/HW1-DT/README.md

-# HW1-DT
+# About the homework
-Homework 1 of UW coding bootcamp
+Homework 1 is about learning code refactoring.